CopernicaMarketingSoftware/Documentation/Publisher/nl/rest-condition-type-email.md

 $api = new CopernicaRestApi("my-access-token");

 $data = array(
-    // declare that you want to use the EmailCondition type 'type' => 'EmailCondition',
+    // declare that you want to use the Email condition type 'type' => 'Email',
-    // then you use the property of choice 'required-result' => 'clickonurl',
+    // then you set the property of choice 'required-result' => 'clickonurl',
-    // and in this case the required URL 'required-url' => 'wwww.example.com'
+    // and in this case the required URL 'required-url' => 'wwww.example.com',

-);
+    // you could also choose to use the match mode 'match-mode' => 'match_profiles_that_received_something' );

 // do the call